ministryofjustice/cloud-platform/architecture-decision-record/038-split-components-infrastructure.md

 - Core - Core components that are required for our users to be able to safely and securely deploy their application to.
 - Components - Optional components that provide additional functionality to a cluster

-> Components are not optional in `live`.
+> Components are not optional in `live` (apart from the starter pack).
 When testing new components and features all components should be used to make sure there are no edge case issues.

 ### Considerations